Strict universes for Grothendieck topoi: Applications of realignment

 \subsubsection{History and motivation}

-Synthetic Tait computability (or \textbf{STC}) was first employed in \opcit to prove a generalized abstraction/parametricity theorem for a language of software packages (``modules'') in the style of Standard ML; subsequently, \citet{sterling-angiuli:2021} used STC to positively resolve the long-standing \emph{normalization conjecture} for cubical type theory~\citep{abcfhl:2021}.\footnote{See also Sterling's dissertation~\citep{sterling:2021:thesis} for a more detailed treatment of both this result and synthetic Tait computability in general.} Building on these results, \citet{gratzer:normalization:2021} adapted STC to verify the analogous conjecture for \emph{multimodal type theory}~\citep{gratzer-kavvos-nuyts-birkedal:2020}.
-All of these results rely heavily on \textbf{(U8)}, but the glued topoi in the cited results were all of presheaf type and hence the presheaf-theoretic universes of \citet{hofmann-streicher:1997} could be brought to bear without broaching the question of strict universes in sheaf topoi.
+Synthetic Tait computability (or \textbf{STC}) was first employed in \opcit to prove a generalized abstraction/parametricity theorem for a language of software packages (``modules'') in the style of Standard ML; subsequently, \citet{sterling-angiuli:2021} used STC to positively resolve the long-standing \emph{normalization conjecture} for cubical type theory~\citep{abcfhl:2021}.\footnote{See also Sterling's dissertation~\citep{sterling:2021:thesis} for a more detailed treatment of both this result and synthetic Tait computability in general.} Building on these results, \citet{gratzer:2022:lics} adapted STC to verify the analogous conjecture for \emph{multimodal type theory}~\citep{gratzer-kavvos-nuyts-birkedal:2020}.
+In their original formulation, all of these results relied heavily on \textbf{(U8)}, but the glued topoi in the cited results were all of presheaf type and hence the presheaf-theoretic universes of \citet{hofmann-streicher:1997} could be brought to bear without broaching the question of strict universes in sheaf topoi.

-More recently, synthetic Tait computability has been employed in scenarios where the glued topos most likely cannot be presented by presheaves. \citet{gratzer-birkedal:2021} prove a canonicity result for a version of \emph{guarded dependent type theory} for which the necessary instance of STC involves a Grothendieck topology; likewise, \citet{sterling-harper:2022} glue a sheaf model of synthetic domain theory onto two presheaf topoi in order to prove a termination-insensitive noninterference result for a programming language with type-based security annotations.
+More recently, synthetic Tait computability has been employed in scenarios where the glued topos is not known to be of presheaf type.
+For example, \citet{gratzer-birkedal:2022} proved a canonicity result for a version of \emph{guarded dependent type theory} for which the necessary instance of STC involved a Grothendieck topology.
 It has therefore become a matter of some urgency to verify the existence of universes satisfying \textbf{(U1-8)} in arbitrary Grothendieck topoi.